Faith in AI can narrow the futures individuals consider: Discussion

 \section{Discussion}

-AI prediction might not merely forecast human behavior—it can reshape how people decide.
-Across four studies, the mere presence of AI prediction led participants to forgo a guaranteed reward, even in the absence of strategic incentives or social pressure.
-This pattern generalized across different AI presentations and across both economically incentivized and vignette-based decision contexts.
-The effect also remained detectable under repeated interaction, even when the system repeatedly failed to predict some participants’ behavior.
-Together, these results suggest that, under certain conditions, AI prediction can change how people decide, not just the outcomes they pursue.
+People appear to think differently about the future in the presence of an AI system, and some might perceive it as having preternatural authority.
+AI prediction does not merely forecast human behavior, but its existence alone can also shape the reasoning people use to make decisions in the first place.
+The mere presence of AI prediction can lead people to forgo a guaranteed reward, even in the absence of strategic incentives or social pressure.

+In our experiments, this pattern generalized across different AI presentations and across both economically incentivized and vignette-based decision contexts.
+The effect also remained detectable under repeated interactions, even when participants repeatedly observed mismatches between the system’s prediction and their own choices.
+Together, these results suggest that AI prediction can influence behavior by shaping how people reason about their own future actions.

-We do not interpret this pattern as irrationality.
-Forgoing guaranteed rewards can be rational even from an expected utility perspective when prediction and action are perceived as coupled \cite{nozick1994nature, gibbard1978counterfactuals, sloman2009causal}.
-One interpretation is that predictive authority changes decision-making by making future behavior feel already partially settled, so that it functions like intention and guides action.
-People may therefore align what they believe they ``will'' do with what they believe the system predicts \cite{bem1972self}, even when this conflicts with immediate economic incentives.
-The dual meaning of “will” as both future realization and volitional commitment may reflect how people naturally link anticipation and intention \cite{bybee1987evolution}.
-This reasoning produces an apparent reversal of causality in which \textit{ex-post} action follows \textit{ex-ante} prediction \cite{merton1948self, treiman2024consequences}.
+We do not interpret this pattern as irrationality \textit{per se}.
+Forgoing guaranteed rewards can be rational even from an expected utility perspective under so-called evidential reasoning \cite{nozick1994nature, gibbard1978counterfactuals, sloman2009causal}.
+That is, predictive authority binds people’s anticipated actions to what the system predicts, narrowing the futures they themselves regard as plausible.
+People may therefore align their choices with the future implied by the system’s prediction \cite{bem1972self}, even when this conflicts with immediate economic incentives.
+The mechanism observed here depends on the reflexive nature of human cognition \cite{seligman2013prospection} and is not limited to the one-shot temporal structure of Newcomb’s paradox.
+Once a prediction becomes part of how people reason about their future actions, it can continue to shape subsequent behavior and even generate self-reinforcing dynamics \cite{merton1948self, treiman2024consequences}.